Return

 struggles of keeping a band together.
 It

-if none of them plays another note together from this point forward, Shulman,
+even if none of the others plays another note together from this point forward,

-Shulman, Shulman, Minnear, Green, Weathers, Mortimore and Smith clearly left
+Green, Weathers, Mortimore and Smith clearly left behind a remarkable body of

 Return home to Gentle Giant Tour History